Last Updated: March 26th, 2015

 THIRD PARTY SERVICE PROVIDERS.
 We may share your personal information with third party service providers for the sole purpose of providing you with the Services that we offer you through our Site (“INTERNAL PURPOSES”).
 For example, we may share data with service providers who host our websites or provide email services on our behalf.

 We may also share information about you in connection with or during negotiation of any merger, financing, acquisition, bankruptcy, dissolution, transaction or proceeding involving sale, transfer, divestiture or disclosure of all or a portion of our business or assets to another company.
+In these circumstances, we will only share information with a company that has agreed to data privacy standards no less stringent than our own.
 In the event that information is shared in this manner, notice will be posted on our Site.

 We may also share de-identified and aggregated data with others for their own uses.